TrellixVulnTeam/swahilipython_SCMU/Doc/library/decimal.rst

    A *clamp* value of :const:`1` allows compatibility with the fixed-width decimal interchange formats specified in IEEE 754.

-   The :class:`Context` class defines several general purpose methods as well as a large number of methods for doing arithmetic directly in a given context.
+   The :class:`Context` kundi defines several general purpose methods as well as a large number of methods for doing arithmetic directly in a given context.
    In addition, for each of the :class:`Decimal` methods described above (with the exception of the :meth:`adjusted` and :meth:`as_tuple` methods) there is